conda/conda-libmamba-solver/docs/libmamba-vs-classic.md

+# `libmamba` vs `classic`

+The `libmamba` solver tries hard to be a drop-in replacement for the `classic` solver.
+However, there are some differences.
+Some of them are a result of the fundamental differences in the underlying solver algorithms, some of them are a result of the implementation details.
+Others are a conscious decision to improve the overall user experience.

-# Should I use `conda-libmamba-solver`?
+## Should I use `conda-libmamba-solver`?

-You should definitely try `conda-libmamba-solver` if:
+You should definitely stick to `conda-libmamba-solver` if:

 * You want a faster solver with low-memory footprint.
 * Some of your environments do not solve quick enough, or at all, with `classic`.